zachwilliams/defi_tutorial/README.md

-this is a personal version of a tutorial on youtube thanks to daap university Just saving it on github fo to play around with for later
+This is a personal version of a tutorial on youtube thanks to daap university Just saving it on github for to play around with later

 youtube video:
 https://www.youtube.com/watch?v=XLahq4qyors&list=WL&index=22&t=8533s

-soruce:
+their link:
 https://www.dappuniversity.com/bootcamp

 actual tutorial code from the source: